1985 Italy rugby union tour of Zimbabwe

-The 1985 Italy rugby union tour of Zimbabwe was a series of matches played between June and July 1985 and in Zimbabwe by Italy national rugby union team.
+The 1985 Italy rugby union tour of Zimbabwe was a series of matches played between June and July 1985 and in Zimbabwe by the Italy national rugby union team.
+They played two matches against the Zimbabwe national rugby union team as well as some matches against provincial teams from Zimbabwe.

 Results

 Scores and results list Italy's points tally first.